Mills in Alto Aragón - harinero

 La Ferté s/ Jouarre (France)

-The stone carries a huge seal (11).
+he stone carries a huge seal (12).
 The center is a mill stone labeled S.G.M.

 eulière.
 Above the stone come the arms of the city of La Ferté with the lions and below

-Other French stones are found in Cortillas and Alquezar.
+Other French stones are found in e.g. Cortillas, Sarvisé, Alquézar and Broto.

-We've also spent some words to the birthplace of the stones:
+We have also a page dedicated to the birthplaces of the stones:

 La Ferté sous Jouarre and Epernon.